This quick & easy vegan pea soup is packed with nutrients, costs just the price of an onion and a frozen bag of peas, and can be ready in 15 minutes.

-Why do People Eat Green Pea Soup?
+Why Choose Green Pea Soup?

 As well as being the most simple soup you could imagine, pea soup also delivers a nutritional punch, being high in minerals, phytonutrients, antioxidants, soluble fibre and plant protein (see below).

-Easy Vegan Pea Soup Recipe With Zero Oil
+Oil-Free Vegan Pea Soup

-There’s no doubt that the frying of the onions in olive oil is a fundamental part of this recipe flavour and gives a panache to the final profile of this soup, but you can still tweak this recipe to make it 100% oil free and suitable for a zero oil whole foods plant based diet.
+There’s no doubt that the frying of the onions in olive oil is a fundamental part of this recipe flavour and gives a panache to the final profile of this soup, but you can still tweak this recipe to make it 100% oil free and suitable for a no oil whole foods plant based diet.